grandtree/grandtree.github.io/_posts/2023-02-22-Build-kernel-5-19-leap-15-sp2.md

 ```
 In fact, kernel build system should generate this key file for me, but here it fails for some reason.

-Refer to Build kernel 15.9 on OpenSUSE Leap 15 SP2 for kernel module signature feature:
 ```
 linux-fy00:~/build_kernel/linux-5.19.0-rc1-1.g515f42c # grep CONFIG_MODULE_SIG .config
 CONFIG_MODULE_SIG_FORMAT=y